rangle/redux-beacon/docs/targets/google-analytics.md

    const metaReducer = createMetaReducer(eventsMap, GoogleAnalytics);
    ```

+    > **Warning:**
+    > the last line of the tracking snippet `ga('send', 'pageview')` hits Google
+    > Analytics with a page view that matches the first loaded route.
+Be sure to
+    > filter this first page view from your event definitions so the initial page
+    > load isn't recorded twice.

 ### Usage

 Each event passed to the target is pushed to Google Analytics using